 Finally, the fourth group includes commercial / open source DVCS clients, which allows one to execute operations on repositories / clones (push, pull, checkout, commit, etc.) and also visualizing the repository history, i.e., the commits, along with their attributes (comment, date, affected files, committer, etc.).
 For example, some Git clients include gitk,TortoiseGit, EGit for Eclipse, and SourceTree.
 The data about commits shown by these tools varies, but generally involves the committer name, message, date, affected files, and a visual representation of the history.
 These tools, though, have no knowledge regarding peers.
 For this reason, they do not present commits from other clones and do not include information about where each commit can be found.
 It is worth noticing that we could not find any similar work showing the dependencies among several clones of a DVCS.

+6 compares DyeVC with each group used to classify related work presented in this section, according to the following features:notifications (What does the approach notify?);CVCS(Does the approach support CVCS?);DVCS(Does the approach support DVCS?);related repositories(Does the approach identifies related repositories?);levels of detail(Does the approach present information in different levels of detail?);multiple peers(Does the approach support repositories with multiple peers, i.e., multiple pull / push destinations?);commits in peer nodes(Does the approach detects commits in peer nodes, i.e., nodes that have a direct communication path among each other?); commits in non-peer nodes Does the approach detects commits in non-peer nodes, i.e., nodes that do not have a direct communication path among each other?);multiple branches(Does the approach support multiple branches in DVCS?);topology(Does the approach supply any topology visualization that shows dependencies among repositories?); and finally commit History(Does the approach allow visualizing only a partial commit history, showing only local commits, or does it allow visualizing a full commit history, including commits in other repositories that were not synchronized yet, or that are in non-tracked branches?)